 - Contact your local Social Security office

-You can get your personal Social Security Statement online by using your my Social Security account.
-Your online Statement gives you secure and convenient access to your earnings records.
-It also shows estimates for retirement, disability and survivors benefits.
+You can get your personal Social Security Statement online by using your My Social Security account.
+Your online Statement gives you secure and convenient access to your earnings records and estimates for retirement, disability, and survivor benefits.

 Do not laminate your card.
-Lamination prevents detection of many security features.
-However, you may cover the card with plastic or other removable material if it does not damage the card.
+Lamination prevents the detection of many security features.
+However, you may cover the card with plastic or other removable material if it does not damage it.

 They can assign a different number only if: